Swimming at the 2024 Summer Olympics – Men's 4 × 100-metre medley relay

 The men's 4 × 100 metre medley relay event at the 2024 Summer Olympics was held on 3 and 4 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.
 Since an Olympic size swimming pool is 50 metres long, each swimmer had to swim two lengths of the pool with their respective stroke.
 (Note: In medley swimming, each competitor swims one of the four strokes.
 In a medley relay, the stroke order is backstroke first, followed by breaststroke, then butterfly, and finally freestyle.)

 The United States and China were the favourites to win the event, though Great Britain, France and Australia were also in contention to win or medal in the event.
 All of those teams progressed through to the final.

 In the final, China won gold with a time of 3:27.46, the United States won silver with 3:28.01 and France won bronze with 3:28.38.
-China's win broke the US's Olympic unbeaten streak in this event since the event was introduced in 1960, and Pan Zhanle's finishing leg for China split a time of 45.92 seconds, which was the fastest 100 metre freestyle relay split ever.
+China's win broke the US's Olympic unbeaten streak in this event since the event was introduced in 1960 (this excludes the 1980 games, which were boycotted by the US).
+Pan Zhanle's finishing leg for China split a time of 45.92 seconds, which was the fastest 100 metre freestyle relay split ever.

 Background

 Team United States were the defending Olympic champions in the event, and they had won the event at every Olympics since the event was introduced in 1960, except in 1980 when the US boycotted the games.
 They also won the event at the 2023 World Championships.
-Team China won the event at the Asian games with a time of 3:27.01, which was a few tenths of a second slower than the US's world record, set at the 2020 Olympics, of 3:26.78.
+Team China won the event at the Asian games with a time of 3:27.01, which was 0.23 slower than the US' world record, set at the 2020 Olympics, of 3:26.78.
 SwimSwam opined that "China is the closest competitor to the US".
 Other competitors included Australia, the 2023 World Championships bronze medallists; Great Britain, the 2020 Olympics silver medallists; and France.

 SwimSwam predicted China would win the event and the US would take second, while Swimming World predicted it would be the other way around.
 Both predicted Great Britain would finish third.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.